 Q. If I offer this course as a distance education course over the web, how will I give exams and communicate with my students?

 A. Making this course a totally online experience for students depends on local institutional needs and technical capabilities.
 Most institutions have an Office of Information Technology, Distance Education, or Continuing Education department, which provides assistance with these kinds of issues.
 They may also assist you in developing your own course management website for administering the course.
 Modern technology allows a wide range of distance education implementations.
-In most cases, though, the course will successfully be delivered via the accompanying Course Website and the use of phone, fax, or e-mail for communication with students.
+In most cases, though, the course will successfully be delivered via the accompanying RealTime Weather Portal and the use of phone, fax, or e-mail for communication with students.

 Q. Can AMS Weather Studies be administered using course management systems such as Blackboard and WebCT?

 A. Many colleges offer the course using Blackboard, WebCT, or other course management systems.
 These systems are used in traditional lecture/laboratory and distance learning offerings.
 AMS recommends you check with your college administration to see if this is a requirement.
 For colleges using course management systems, we provide all textbook chapter, Investigations Manual, Current Weather Studies, and test bank questions as files compatible with Respondus, test generation software for which your institution may have a license.
 Respondus opens formatted files and converts them to various course management system files.

 Q. My college requires that I use a course management system and I have no experience with such a program.
 Where should I go for assistance?

 A. First, contact your Office of Information Technology, Distance Education, or Continuing Education.
 This office will typically help you set up your course management system and website.
 Please contact AMS if you would like to speak with other AMS Weather Studies faculty members using the same course management system.

 Q. This is an innovative delivery method.
 How successful has it been?